framlin/coservice/md/runjs/javascript.md

 #Functions
 $=START_SECTION_BODY

-Functions in JavaScript are different, if one is used to the C-style function concept.
+Functions in JavaScript are different, if you are used to the C-style function concept.
 On the one hand, JavaScript-functions look and behave like "normal" functions.

 <pre>